Do You Even Know Your Own Brand? 5 Questions to Get Your Brand Crystal Clear

 Now that you've answered the five questions, put them all on a single page.
 Use your logo and company graphics creatively to keep it interesting.
 Present each component visually, in different ways, so they all stand out with their own personality.
 Use conversation bubbles, dotted boxes, color bars, white reverse text, etc. Here's an example from our company.

-Put Your Brand Into Action
+Put Your Brand into Action

 Review your one-page brand document with all new hires during orientation and reinforce behaviors that deliver your brand promise through recognition programs.
 Team members who receive a 5-star review mentioning any of the brand items should get a shoutout at team meetings as additional reinforcement.
 Quarterly evaluations can even be designed to ensure that your everyday actions and product match and strengthen your brand.